Man City pays record fee to sign Grealish from Aston Villa

 “City are the best team in the country with a manager considered to be the best in the world — it’s a dream come true to be part of this club,” Grealish said in a team statement.
 “To play for Pep and learn from him is going to be special and it’s something any top footballer would want.”

-City did not disclose the fee but British media widely reported the figure.
 The previous record fee was the 105 million euros ($124 million) that Manchester United paid Juventus for midfielder Paul Pogba in 2016.

+Addressing Villa supporters, Purslow said in a video Thursday that the team set Grealish’s price at 100 million pounds last year when they extended his contract.
+Several teams expressed interest this summer, he said, but below the target.

+“We simply refused to entertain those approaches.
+Finally, Manchester City notified us that they would be willing to pay the 100 million pounds it would take to trigger this clause,” Purslow said.
+“Ultimately, (Grealish) said it boiled down to wanting to play Champions League football now.”

 The Birmingham-born Grealish had spent his whole career with Villa, with one season on loan to lower-tier Notts County in 2013-14, and now joins a formidable midfield with Kevin De Bruyne, Phil Foden and others.